kandolfp/ws22-ulg-python-git-docker/pages/cicd/index.md

 ```

 To make the runner accept jobs without a tag you need to specifically allow this.
-In the GitLab project, Settings->CI/CD->Runners and Specific Runners you will find the runner and a little edit possibility.
+In the GitLab project, _Settings->CI/CD->Runners_ and _Specific Runners_ you will find the runner and a little edit possibility.
 Simply check the _Run untagged jobs_  box.

+Note that the runner will use the resources of the infrastructure you installed it on.
+As a side effect you will see all the docker images used pop up on this machine.